nam20485/support-assistant/ai_instruction_modules/ai-workflow-assignments/pr-approval-and-merge.md

 ### Detailed Steps

+1. Fetch and analyze all of the review comments for the assigned PR.
+2. Create an issue that lists each issue with a link, a description of the issue and its cause, and then your plan to resolve.
+3. After gaining an approval, create a branch off of the PR's base branch, link it to your issue, start a review, and then being resolving each issue systematically in order.
+After finishing resolution of each issue, commit your changes, update the issue, and reply with a comment explaining the outcome on the original review comment.
+Then mark the comment resolved.

 1. For each unresolved, non-outdated review comment:

     1. If you have already submitted a reply with a plan, then you must wait for the stake holder to review your plan and appro it before you can move any further to implement the changes.